 Life jacket, water skis, rope, handle, “trick release” for advanced skiers doing tricks without using their hands, and motor boat.

-Keep your skis together.
+Keep your water skis together.
 If they go out to the sides, you’ll do the splits.
 Avoid sitting on the back of your skis.
 “There is no workout that can prepare you for water skiing,” Judd says.
 “You can be strong, but still, every summer when you start skiing, you get sore.
 It’s your arms, it’s your back, legs; it’s a full-body workout.”

 Two skis: **++++++++